nrfconnect/sdk-nrf-bm/doc/ncs-lite/install_ncsl.rst

 ***********************

 Every nRF Connect SDK release consists of a combination of Git repositories at different versions and revisions, managed together by West.
+Make sure that Git is installed on your system before starting this procedure.

 Complete the following steps to clone the |NCSL| repositories.

 1. Open the nRF Connect extension in |VSC| by clicking its icon in the :guilabel:`Activity Bar`.